sitphp/commands/doc/7_tools.section_tool.md

 ### Creating a simple section

-The section is used update content at a predefined position on the screen.
+The section is used to update or move content at a predefined position on the screen.
 You can create a section with the `section` method and place it where you decide with the `placeHere` method.
-Every content written in the section will shown at the placed position.
+Every content in the section will written at the placed position.
 Here is an example to illustrate this :

 ```php
 // In the "handle" method of your command class ...